MicrosoftDocs/semantic-kernel-docs/semantic-kernel/conceptual-docs/kernel.md

 ## Building a kernel
 Before building a kernel, you should first understand the two types of components that exist within a kernel: services and plugins.
 Services consist of both AI services and other services that are necessary to run your application (e.g., logging, telemetry, etc.).
 Plugins, meanwhile, are _any_ code you want AI to call or leverage within a prompt.

+::: zone pivot="programming-language-csharp"
 In the following examples, you can see how to add a logger, chat completion service, and plugin to the kernel.

-::: zone pivot="programming-language-csharp"
-With C#, Semantic Kernel natively supports dependency injection.
-This means you can add a kernel to your application's dependency injection container and use any of your application's services within the kernel by adding them as a service to the kernel.

 Import the necessary packages:
 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/UsingTheKernel.cs" id="NecessaryPackages":::